What is a Learning Expedition?

 This Year’s Learning Expeditions:

 5th grade: “What is an Expedition?”
 Fifth graders observe, support, participate and reflect on the expeditions that are happening at the Franklin School of Innovation.
 Students conduct interviews, analyze data, and examine reflections, photos, and a collection of artifacts highlighting the learning, community service, and personal growth of these projects for FSI students.
 Students investigate concepts such as “What does it mean to be on expedition?
 What is a guiding question?
 How do expeditions impact us as learners and as people?”
 By the end of the year, students will have participated in various capacities with each Franklin expedition.
 They create a final presentation for school administrators and students in other grade levels documenting the highlights from this year’s expeditions.
-This expedition builds excitement for future expeditions, and helps students understand what it really means to be “On Expedition”.
+This expedition builds excitement for future expeditions and helps students understand what it really means to be “On Expedition”.

 Examples of Expedition Projects